yaroshchuk8/CsvEtl/README.md

 # CsvEtl - C# Task Assessment
+## Stack: .NET 9.
+Program type: Console Application.

-The goal of this task is to implement a simple ETL project in CLI that inserts data from a CSV into a single, flat table.
+### The goal of this task is to implement a simple ETL project in CLI that inserts data from a CSV into a single, flat table.

+---

 ### IMPORTANT!!!
 Before starting the program, you need to: